ivanyeors/Relinky/Relinky - Scan and Relink Components/README.md

 3. Click "Install"

 ### Basic Usage
-1. Select the frames or components you want to scan (or leave unselected to scan entire page)
+1. Select the frames, components, or sections you want to scan (or leave unselected to scan entire page)
 2. Open the plugin from Plugins > Relinky
 3. Choose which references to scan for (typography, spacing, colors, etc.)
 4. Click "Start Scan" to begin the analysis